VSKP MENU

 Part 3: Consumer Apps

-Today, I will explore solutions to generate incremental demand for a merchant.
 This is a critical departure.
 If effective, it allows a merchant to proactively grow their business and a VSV to dramatically increase their value in the merchant’s eyes.
+I would argue that companies pursuing incremental demand need to take an inside-out approach:

-2. Then, proceed to applications that explicitly provide demand.
+- Then, proceed to applications that explicitly provide demand.

 Creating truly net-new incremental demand is the holy grail for VSVs.
-The VSV that can say, “When you buy our software, you grow faster than all the other stores on your block,” is the VSV that wins.
+The VSV that can say, “When you buy our software, you will grow faster than all the other stores on your block,” is the VSV that wins.
 However, there are many steps to take before demand generation becomes your primary offering.

 Step 1: Increasing Conversion & Cart Sizes